simon-mcmahon/FastAI-Notes/FastAI notes 30-10-2017.md

 **Drop out is a regularisation technique.**
 Regularisation is a process to prevent overfitting.
 We have neurons randomly drop out in the training process the network must become more resiliant.
+Drop out occurs each training step (not on a per epoch basis, more regularly than that).

 #### Outputs of the CNN: